14-20 May 1917

 reason huddle fearfully against the walls.

 (From the newspaper Rech, cited in N.N.
-Sukhanov, The Russian Revolution 1917: a Personal Record, Oxford 1955)
+Sukhanov, The Russian Revolution 1917: a Personal Record

 18 May